shinyoshiaki/mediasoup-client/README.md

 } from "msc-node";
 import mySignaling from "./my-signaling"; // Our own signaling stuff.

-// Create a device with Producer RtpCapabilities const device = new Device({
+// Create a device with RtpCapabilities const device = new Device({
   headerExtensions: {
     video: [useSdesMid(), useAbsSendTime()],